modular/modular/KGEN/docs/public/programming-manual.md

 Programming patterns will vary widely across teams, and this level of strictness will not be for everyone.
-We expect that folks who are used to C++ and already use MyPy-style type annotations in Python to prefer the use of 'fn's, but higher level programmers and ML researchers to continue to use 'def'.
-Mojo allows you to freely intermix 'def' and 'fn' declarations, e.g. implementing some methods with one and others with the other, and allows each team or programmer to decide what is best for their use-case.
+We expect that folks who are used to C++ and already use MyPy-style type annotations in Python to prefer the use of `fn`s, but higher level programmers and ML researchers to continue to use `def`.
+Mojo allows you to freely intermix `def` and `fn` declarations, e.g. implementing some methods with one and others with the other, and allows each team or programmer to decide what is best for their use-case.